smar377/kubernetes/cka-with-practice-tests-udemy/7-security/5-cluster-roles-lab/README.md

-**Note:** For the first few questions of this lab, you would have to inspect the existing ClusterRoles and ClusterRoleBindings that have been created in this cluster.
+**Important note:** For the first few questions of this lab, you would have to inspect the existing ClusterRoles and ClusterRoleBindings that have been created in this cluster.

 ### 1. How many ClusterRoles do you see defined in the cluster?